anigandini/anigandini/README.md

 Frontend Engineer with experience in high-traffic platforms and product-focused environments.
-Currently working with React, TypeScript, and modern state management patterns.
+Currently working with Vue, React, TypeScript and modern state management patterns.
 Interested in scalable architectures, performance, and clean code practices.